-Explore the incredible Hadrian’s Wall & the Scottish Borders on this day tour from Edinburgh.
+Explore the incredible Hadrian’s Wall and the Scottish Borders on this day tour from Edinburgh.

 The Borders - The gentle valleys and rolling hills are a pleasure to explore.

 Jedburgh - A beautiful market town that Mary Queen of Scots famously visited.

 Hadrian’s Wall - The wildest and most northerly frontier of the ancient Roman Empire.

 After centuries of raiding, plundering, and fighting the ancient north of Britania, they decided to build a wall.

 It’s perfect for anyone fascinated by the collision of cultures and quintessential British landscapes.